Captured by NASA’s Solar Dynamics Observatory this is an image of the sun as it was moving into eclipse position with the earth.

 In watching this video courtesy of NASA, you can see the earth panning in and out of the shot, providing for a truly astonishing visual.

-Image Credit: NASA Footage Credit: NASA
+Image Credit: NASA Footage Credit: NASAOnline treasures

 Comments